peter-mouland/web-caddy/component-structure/CONTRIBUTING.md

 ## Running Locally

- * `component serve` :  Run server on port 3456
+ * `npm start` :  Run server on port 3456
- * `component test` : Run the tests once and produce a code coverage report
+ * `npm test` : Run the tests once and produce a code coverage report

 ## Working with dependencies